cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 ### Back

 This document is an output of the OWASP Automated Threats to Web Applications Project.
-The project creates information and other resources for architects, developers, testers, and others to help defend against automated threats.
+The project creates information and other resources for architects, developers, testers, and others to help defend against automated threats.

 [https://www.owasp.org/index.php/OWASP_Automated_Threats_to_Web_Applications](https://www.owasp.org/index.php/OWASP_Automated_Threats_to_Web_Applications)

 All OWASP materials are free to use.
 This document is licensed under the Creative Commons Attribution-ShareAlike 3.0 license, so you can copy, distribute and transmit the work, and you can adapt it, and use it commercially, but all provided that you attribute the work and if you alter, transform, or build upon this work, you may distribute the resulting work only under the same or similar license to this one.

-© OWASP Foundation
+© 2015 OWASP Foundation

 (ISBN Code)

+## Title page

+The Automated Threat Handbook

+Web Applications

+The Automated Threat Handbook provides actionable information and resources to help web application owners defend against automated threats to web applications

+Author: Colin Watson

+Other Project Contributors and Reviewers:

+Version 1.0 published ?? ????
+2015

+© 2015 OWASP Foundation

+This document is licensed under the Creative Commons Attribution-ShareAlike 3.0 license

+## Contents

+* Preface
+* Introduction
+* Research
+* The Ontology
+* Use and Forward Plan
+* Glossary
+* Project Details and Outputs
+* Appendices
+  * A: Use Case Scenarios
+  * B: Ontology Views and Mappings
+* Ontology Reference

 ## Preface